Reactions to the death of Elizabeth II: Football

 The English Women's Super League incorporated tributes ahead of their matches the same weekend, which was the opening weekend of their season.
 Three Premier League fixtures from the weekend – Crystal Palace-Brighton, Leeds United-Manchester United and Chelsea-Liverpool – were postponed due to policing issues as resources were allocated to the Queen's state funeral at Westminster Abbey on Monday, 19 September.
 At all Premier League and Women's Super League matches, video screens and perimeter boards displayed tribute images to Elizabeth II and flags were flown at half-mast.

 In Scotland, the football governing body issued guidance on 12 September stating that clubs may wish to hold a period of silence as a mark of respect.
-In one match on 17 September a minute silence was booed and disrupted by “Lizzie's in a box” chants by a section of Dundee United fans to the tune of the KC and the Sunshine Band song 'Give It Up'.
+In one match on 17 September a minute silence was booed and disrupted by "Lizzie's in a box" chants by a section of Dundee United F.C. fans to the tune of the KC and the Sunshine Band song 'Give It Up'.
 St Mirren then announced prior to their game against Celtic that a minute's applause would be observed instead.
-Earlier that week, UEFA opened disciplinary procedures against Celtic for the display of a banner reading “Fuck the Crown” and some believe St Mirren opted against a minute's silence in the hope that clapping would drown out anticipated boos.
-In response, Celtic fans chanted “If you hate the Royal Family clap your hands” throughout the minute of applause and unfurled a banner with the same message.
+Earlier that week, UEFA opened disciplinary procedures against Celtic for the display of a banner reading "Fuck the Crown" and some believe St Mirren opted against a minute's silence in the hope that clapping would drown out anticipated boos.
+In response, Celtic fans chanted "If you hate the Royal Family clap your hands" throughout the minute of applause and unfurled a banner with the same message.
 The incident was televised live on Sky Sports and commentator Ian Crocker immediately apologised to viewers for any offence caused.
 Although footage avoided the Celtic away end where the banner could be seen, the message was audibly received above any applause as the cameras simultaneously cut to players and fans clapping.
 The Daily Mail had alleged Sky Sports production staff were instructed to turn down sound volume if Celtic fans began to sing about the Queen.